-Thunder starts approximately one hour after the dawn.
+Thunder starts approximately one hour after dawn.
 It is very intense: there can be observed 20,000 flashes in one night.
 This resembles a giant strobe light.
-Single lightnings are 100,000 – 400,000 amperes strong – like common average positive lightning.
+Single flashes of lightning are 100,000 – 400,000 amperes strong – like common average positive lightning.

-Thunder takes place in giant storm clouds at foothills of mountains.
-The Maracaibo plain itself often is free of clouds in the night.
-Boats can go in Lake Maracaibo in the night and passengers can enjoy the beautiful spectacle of nature.
+Thunder takes place in giant storm clouds at the foothills of mountains.
+The Maracaibo plain itself often is free of clouds at the night.
+Boats can go in Lake Maracaibo at night and passengers can enjoy the beautiful spectacle of nature.

-Thanks to this clear sky these lightnings are visible very far away in the Caribbean – even in the 500 km distant island of Aruba.
-Thus the second name of this phenomena is Maracaibo Lighthouse.
-Hardly any human built lighthouse can beat the power of it!
+Thanks to this clear sky this lightning is visible very far away in the Caribbean – even on the 500 km distant island of Aruba.
+Thus the second name of this phenomenon is Maracaibo Lighthouse.
+Hardly any human-built lighthouse can beat its power!

 Lightning often is orange and red.
-For most part it is not audible, only sometimes there is heard distant thunder.
+For the most part, it is not audible, only sometimes there is heard distant thunder.

 Some researchers (and many journalists and tourist operators) consider that these peculiarities are caused by specific chemistry or other, even mysterious singularities, unique to Catatumbo Lightning.

-In fact this is commong lihgtning.
-Clear sky over Lake Maracaibo lets to see very far – and thunderstorm takes place some 50 – 100 km far from the lake.
-The sound of thunder is lost in such distance, it is rarely audible more than 25 kilometres far.
-Orange and red color of lightning also is caused by the big distance – by dust particles and vapour in atmoshpere.
+In fact this is common lightning.
+The clear sky over Lake Maracaibo lets to see very far – and thunderstorm takes place some 50 – 100 km far from the lake.
+The sound of thunder is lost in such a distance, it is rarely audible more than 25 kilometers far.
+The orange and red color of lightning also is caused by the big distance – by dust particles and vapor in the atmosphere.

-Far distance allows to see mostly electrical discharges between the different parts of storm cloud – due to this many consider that Catatumbo Lightning does not hit the ground.
-This is not true either – also in this respect it does not differ from common thunderstorms.
+Far distance allows seeing mostly electrical discharges between the different parts of the storm cloud – due to this many consider that Catatumbo Lightning does not hit the ground.
+This is not true either – also in this respect, it does not differ from common thunderstorms.

 Scientific investigations of Catatumbo Lightning continue up to this day and there appear new explanations for it.
 But most likely it has been explained already in 1911 by Melchor Bravo Centeno.

-They key of this unique landmark most likely lies in the interaction of unique local topography, wind and heat.
+The key to this unique landmark most likely lies in the interaction of unique local topography, wind, and heat.

 High mountains surround Maracaibo plain from three sides.
-Specific wind (low level jet) blows from the only side which is free of mountains – from the north-east.
-Hot tropical sun has heated the lake and swamps during the day – wind accumulates the produced heat and moistness.
+Specific wind (low-level jet) blows from the only side which is free of mountains – from the northeast.
+The hot tropical sun has heated the lake and swamps during the day – wind accumulates the produced heat and moistness.

-To the south-west from the plains the wind meets high mountains.
+To the southwest from the plains the wind meets high mountains.
 Electrically charged masses of moist and heated air here are forced to go upwards.
-Vapour condensates, clouds form and starts discharge of electricity – lihgtnings.
+Vapor condensates, clouds form, and starts the discharge of electricity – lightning.

-It is estimated that Maracaibo Lightning produces approximately 10% of tropospheric ozone of the world.
-Although it is located in the upper layers of troposphere, most likely it does not help to build up the protective ozone layer of Earth which is located higher in atmosphere – in stratosphere.
+It is estimated that Maracaibo Lightning produces approximately 10% of the tropospheric ozone of the world.
+Although it is located in the upper layers of the troposphere, most likely it does not help to build up the protective ozone layer of Earth which is located higher in the atmosphere – in the stratosphere.

 - Dan Robinson, Catatumbo lightning in Venezuela: Overview and Myths, Storm Highway.
 Accessed in the 21st August 2010.